Monteleone/files_alert/README.md

  6. When a new file is created in the monitored directory, a notification will pop up displaying the number of new files.
 Close the notification window to dismiss the alert.

+#  multi_path_file_monitor.py version

+This version monitors a set of user-specified paths to detect the addition of new files with PDF or shortcut (LNK) extensions.
+When new files are added to one of the monitored paths, a pop-up notification is displayed on the GUI to alert the user.